── Attaching packages ─────────────────────────────────────── tidyverse 1.3.2 ──

 This time, let’s select “top” as the most significant, instead of the

 largest fold change.
-We’ll use slice_min( )
+We’ll use slice_min( ) for this.

 Format data.